magda5281/portfolio/README.md

 🎨 Typography Enhancements with @tailwindcss/typography

-📝 Content Management with MDX
+📝 Content Management with MDX and gray-matter package

 ## 🛠 Tech Stack